Bellfalasch/frontend-forum/slides.md

 # Quiz Time

-Test your Front-end Forum, and front-end in general, related knowledge.
+Test your Front-end Forum (and front-end in general) knowledge.
 12 questions!

 1. Go to URL: [https://kuizzi.app](https://kuizzi.app/) (use any device)
 2. Enter PIN: XXX
 3. Create a user
 4. Play!

----
-transition: slide-up
----

-# <twemoji-spiral-calendar/> Next FEF

-Next FEF will be held the **24th of April**.

 ---
 transition: slide-up